hanebox/ekphos/README.md

 ## Socials

-We don't have socials yet, but things are open for discussion, you can DM hanebox via telegram here: https://t.me/havernut
+We don't have socials yet, but things are open for discussion, go create a discussion in this repo for how socials should be done

+## License

+MIT